NCPlyn/NCPlyn/README.md

   <!--START_SECTION-->
   - A lot of DIY stuff, hardware is my hobby.
 Arduinos, ESPs...
-  - SimHub tachometer, ESP controlled water pump for village...
+  - SimHub tachometer, high power LED lights with custom battery packs...
   - Reparing gaming steering wheels, TVs, PCs & notebooks, power supplies etc...
   - And a lot more with soldering and building stuff since I was 6yo.
   <!--END_SECTION-->